Film Industry Sanity

 It’s December.
 The last day before the holiday break/hiatus.
 I’m inside at the stage.
-Im sitting down!
+I’m sitting down!
 You would think that this would be heaven sent.

-But look at my face!
-I don’t look happy.
-Well that’s because we just did 8 hours outside in like 15 degree weather.
-We had a whole other half of a day to go.
-I’m still coming down from my shitty outside situation.
-Also, they sent all the additional people home and I didn’t pick the winning ticket in the hat to go home.
+Well, that’s because we just did 8 hours outside in about 15 degree weather.
+We have a whole other half of a day to go at this moment.
+I’m still coming down from my freezing cold situation outside.
+Annnnnd on top of that they sent all the additional people home and I didn’t pick the winning ticket in the hat to go home.

 1 – Sleep!

 Don’t mess around with your sleep!
 If you have a half hour van ride to location – NAP!
-Once you get home from a long day – don’t fuck around at home, and do nonsense stuff, hit that bed straight away!
-Find it when you can.
-I know there are shows where you can average, AVERAGE!
-3 hours a night.
+Once you get home from a long day – don’t f-around at home, and do nonsense stuff, hit that bed straight away!
+I know so many people who skip lunch and nap for that 45 minutes.
+I mean there is enough food on set.

 Annnnnnnnd make sure on your days off you get a decent amount.
 Try not to party.
 Get some rest.

 2 – Food/Water

 Now, I know that you know there’s tons of different food on set, but you can’t get crazy with junk food.
 Which is totally challenging when crafty is in your face 24/7.
 Too much sugar is just a horrible way to crash and burn.

 Not enough water will make you very unhappy.
 Not enough food can make you cranky, but too much can make you sleepy.
 You have to find the balance.
 Ya know, just be smart about it.

 Sometimes I feel like they feed us too much on set.
 But I’m also grateful it’s there.